Former Justice Asks Congress for Alzheimer's Aid

-Ms. SANDRA DAY O'CONNOR (Former Associate Justice, U.S. Supreme Court): I'm here in the position of being a caregiver.
+ADAMS: I'm here in the position of being a caregiver.
 My beloved husband, John, suffers from Alzheimer's.
-He's had it for a long time now, and he's not in very good shape at present.
+He's had it for a long time now and he's not in very good shape at present.
 And so, I have some appreciation for the depth of feeling that you have, that's generated the interest and the people who are in this room today.
 You magnify that.

 ADAMS: O'Connor left the court two years ago and moved her husband into assisted living in Phoenix, Arizona, near their children.

 NORRIS: A private person, O'Connor said research in to Alzheimer's will take time and money, but it's worth it.

 ADAMS: If you can just shave off by five years the onset of Alzheimer's, broadly speaking, think of the money you'd save nationally on health care.
 I mean, it's just - it's incredible.
 So, everything you're doing is worth it, and it does take a staggering toll on the family and the caregivers.
 I can certainly attest to that.

 ADAMS: O'Connor appeared alongside other high-power witnesses, including former House Speaker Newt Gingrich.
 He said his sister-in-law's mother suffers from Alzheimer's.
 The room was especially taken by the former justice.

 NORRIS: She advocated banning discrimination against people at risk for diseases like Alzheimer's, people like her own sons.
 And she concluded with this.